Efficient Multi-Cycle Folded Integer Multipliers: Abstract

 \section{Abstract}

-Fast combinational multipliers with large bit widths can occupy significant silicon area.
-Provided the application allows for a multiplication to last two or more clock cycles, the area can be reduced through resource sharing (i.e., folding).
-This work introduces multiple architectures and parameterized Verilog circuit generators for Multi-Cycle folded Integer Multiplier (MCIM) designs, which are based on Schoolbook and Karatsuba approaches.
-When implementing an application in hardware, it is possible that a fractional number of multiplications is performed per cycle on average, such as 3.5.
-In such a case, we can use 3 single-cycle multipliers plus an additional smaller multiplier with a ThroughPut (TP) of 0.5.
-Our MCIM designs offer customization in terms of TP, latency, and clock frequency.
-The MCIM idea is for a TP of $1/n$, where $n$ is an integer and $n \geq 2$.
-All proposed designs were synthesized and verified for various bit widths using scripts.
-ASIC synthesis results show that MCIM designs with a TP of 1/2 offer area savings of 21\% to 48\% for bit widths of 8 to 128, with respect to synthesizing the * operator.
-Additionally, MCIM designs can offer up to 33\% energy savings and 84\% average peak power reduction.
+Fast combinational multipliers with large bit widths can occupy significant silicon area, which also drives up power consumption.
+Area can be reduced through resource sharing (i.e., folding) at the expense of lower throughput, which is acceptable for some applications.
+This work explores multiple architectures for Multi-Cycle folded Integer Multiplier (MCIM) designs, which are based on Schoolbook and Karatsuba approaches.
+Applications sometimes require a fractional number of multiplications to be performed per cycle.
+For example, an algorithm may only require 3.5 multiplications per cycle.
+In such a case, 3 multipliers with a throughput of 1 plus an additional smaller multiplier with a throughput of $1/2$ would be sufficient to maintain the algorithm's throughput.
+Our MCIM design generator offers customization in terms of throughput, latency, and clock frequency.
+MCIM designs were synthesized and verified for various parameter values using scripts.
+ASIC synthesis results show that MCIM designs with a throughput of $1/2$ offer area savings of up to 44\% for bit widths of 8 to 128 with respect to directly synthesizing the * operator.
+Additionally, MCIM designs can offer up to 33\% energy savings and 65\% average peak power reduction.